voylento/learn-kubernetes/README.md

 Services provide a stable endpoint for pods.
 They are an abstraction used to provide a stable endpoint and load balance traffic across a group of pods.
 "Stable endpoint" in this context simply means that the service will always be available at a given URL even if the pod is destroyed and recreated.
 A network request goes to the service which in turns forwards it to the pod(s).

+### Chapter 6 - Ingress

+An [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource exposes services to the outside world and is used often in production environments.
+From the docs:

+> An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting.
+An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.
+>
+> An Ingress does not expose arbitrary ports or protocols.
+Exposing services other than HTTP and HTTPS to the internet typically uses a service of type Service.Type=NodePort or Service.Type=LoadBalancer.